DeliciousLines/bytes-editor/README.md

 - Rendering is done on the GPU

 ### Limitations
-- Bytes is not an IDE and does not have built-in support for a specific language
+- Bytes is not an IDE
 - Bytes is not currently designed to work with big files

 ### Roadmap to 1.0.0 (in no particular order)